matloff/fasteR/README.md

 The **ggplot2** package was written by Hadley Wickham, who later became Chief Scientist at RStudio.
 It's highly complex, with well over 400 functions, and rather abstract, but quite powerful.
-We will touch on it at various points in this tutorial, which staying with base-R graphics when it is easier to go that route.
+We will touch on it at various points in this tutorial, while staying with base-R graphics when it is easier to go that route.

 You'll need to install the package from CRAN, by typing